 A 4-wheel drive will use more gas since it has more drivetrain components and weight compared to a 2WD of the same make and model.
 4WDs have additional components such as an extra differential, a transfer case, and a front driveshaft.
 These components all add to the weight, friction, and rotational mass which negatively affects fuel consumption.

-So now we know the short answer to the question, which is, yes it does, let us look at HOW and WHY the drivetrain components negatively impact the consumption and why the unsprung weight of a vehicle can decrease your gas mileage.
-Also, we look at how the friction and rotational mass affects gas mileage and performance.
+So now we know the short answer to the question, which is, yes it does, let’s look at HOW and WHY the unsprung weight of a vehicle can decrease your gas mileage.
+Also, we look at how friction and rotational mass affect gas mileage and performance.

 Let’s dig in!

-So we’ve established that the gas mileage of a 4 wheel drive, when driven in 2H, will be better than when the same vehicle is driven in 4H.
-What happens when we engage 4H?
+So we’ve established that the gas mileage of a 4-wheel drive when driven in 2H, will be better than when the same vehicle is driven in 4H.
+What happens when we engage in 4H?
 Well, when you select 4H you are engaging additional drivetrain components to send power to the two extra wheels and differential, which is usually the front wheels.
 What happens?

 Let’s look at them in more detail now.

-With that being said, a production vehicle that is released in a 2WD version will return the best gas mileage compared to an exact same vehicle produced in 4WD mode.
+That said, a production vehicle that is released in a 2WD version will return the best gas mileage compared to the same vehicle produced in a 4WD model.

-So the gas mileage will be from best to worse in the following order:
+So best to worst gas mileage will be in the following order: